top of page

 As at in-person camps, we ask that no recording devices should be used during path, ritual, community meetings, optional offerings, affinity groups, and photos and recordings should not be taken of people without their express permission.

-As there may be deep group sharing involved in paths or offerings, we ask that all discussions be considered private and not be communicated to anyone outside of the immediate group.
-Of course, you may talk about your own experiences in a way that respects and maintains the personal privacy of other participants.
+As there may be deep group sharing involved in paths and offerings, we ask that all discussions be considered private and not be communicated to anyone outside of the immediate group.
+You may talk about your own experiences in a way that respects and maintains the personal privacy of other participants.

 Self Care

-You are your own spiritual authority.
+You are your own spiritual authority, rooted in community.
 You do not need to ask to take care of your own needs.
 If this means stepping away for a moment, eating a meal even if it’s the middle of path because you need to get grounded, taking a bio break at a not-prescribed-bio-break-time — this is all welcome.

 WitchCamps can bring up a lot, and we encourage you to think about your support network before camp, and who in your own community you can reach out to if you need in-person support.